 BldGraph program

 The program is a part of the iHCE software package aimed at the identification of highly conserved elements (HCEs) in a set of genomes.
-BldGraph compacts the source graph built by the PairHits program, thus generating the initial multipartite graph whose each part corresponds to the genome.
+BldGraph compacts the source graph built by the PairHits program, thus generating the initial multipartite graph with each part corresponding to a genome.
 The program is intended for parallel computing under MPI on a high-performance cluster operated by 64-bit Windows or Linux system.

 BldGraph is a command line utility written in C++.
 The command line syntax: